tritschler/NTLM/README.md

 NTLM is mainly used to authenticate users to proxies in windoze environments

 This project does a little more than NTLM:
-* it establishes local DB connection, performs SQL to retrieve some info
+* it establishes local DB connection, executes SQL select to retrieve some info
-* it performs NTLM authentication
+* it performs NTLM authentication (challenge/response)
-* sends
-* data via a SSL tunnel
+* sends the data outside via SSL tunnel

-*
-Was developped inside a java Applet, refactoring needed to include in modern java apps
+Since it was developped to execute into a java Applet some refactoring is needed to include in modern java apps